Azure/AzureStackHCI-EvalGuide/nested/README.md

 Deployment Options
 -----------
-For those of you who don't have multiple server-class pieces of hardware to test a full hyperconverged solution, this evaluation guide will detail 2 configurations, both using **nested virtualization**, that may be of interest.
+For those of you who don't have multiple server-class pieces of hardware to test a full hyperconverged solution, this evaluation guide will detail 2 configurations, both using **nested virtualization**, that should be of interest.

 ### Deployment of Azure Stack HCI nested in Azure ###